supertokens/blog/content/cognito-alternatives/index.md

 - **Learning Curve:** As with most AWS products, Cognito also has a steep learning curve, with many knobs and gears you’ll have to take some time to adapt to the not-so-common UI.
 - **Security Flaws:** Cognito can be easily misconfigured, which can be closely related to the learning curve and lacking documentation as mentioned above, exposing it to multiple attack vectors.

-As some Cognito’s customers point out “[it] feels like strange alien technology and it takes some time to understand why it exists and what needs it serves”.
+As some Cognito’s customers point out “it feels like strange alien technology and it takes some time to understand why it exists and what needs it serves”.

 ## Where Does Cognito Work Best? (& Who Should Look For Alternatives)

 If you’ve already based your product within the AWS ecosystem, Cognito might be a good choice due to its tight, deep-heart integration in the ecosystem.

-Cognito is also dirt cheap for small businesses or projects starting, with a generous tier of free 50k MAU included.
+Cognito is also affordable for small businesses or projects starting, with a generous tier of free 50k MAU included.

 ## 5 Cognito Alternatives For More Scalable User Access & Security Protocols